apache/incubator-weex-site/source/references/weex-variable.md

 ---
 title: Weex Variable
 type: references
+group: API
-order: 7
+order: 2.5
 version: 2.1
 ---

 # Weex instance variable

 Each Weex page has a separate weex variable, which exists in the JS context.
 They hold a single instance or method of the current Weex page.

 ## `weex.config`

 This variable contains all the environment information for the current Weex page, including not only:

 + `BundleUrl`: string: The URL of the JS bundle.
 + `Env: Object`: environment object.